SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

-Content Search Web Parts use two types of display templates, control and item.
+Content Search web parts use two types of display templates, control and item.
 As part of the design or branding of your site, you can create custom display templates that use layouts, styles, and behaviors that you define.

 **Figure 15.
-Two diagrams of Content Search Web Parts**
+Two diagrams of Content Search web parts**